 Overall term: 2017 to 2019

-For many years, Pakistan has faced instability and substantial challenges to the rule of law.
-Citizens have little confidence in the apparatus of the state, and particularly in the criminal justice system.
-Crime rates are high, but only a small proportion of cases are solved and there are relatively few convictions.
-The system and its institutions – the police, the public prosecutor’s office and the judiciary – are largely inefficient, outdated, subject to political influence and fragmented.
-However, they are also under considerable pressure to produce results.
+The system also suffers from a lack of capacity on the part of individual institutions and involved actors, especially with regard to coordinating their efforts.
+Crime rates are high, yet only a small proportion of cases result in convictions.
+The system and its institutions i.e. the police, the public prosecutor’s office and the judiciary are largely inefficient, outdated, subject to political influence, and fragmented.
+Despite these shortcomings, they are under considerable pressure to produce results.

-- Improving initial and continuing training to strengthen criminal investigative capacity
+- Improving education and training to strengthen and increase investigative capacities in criminal investigations;